brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 Two weeks later my body was back to normal.
 The sunburn and brain fog were gone, and I was left with just a quiet satisfaction.
 I continued south to Patagonia for the [O-Trek](otrek) and other trails, making my way to the world's most southerly city; Ushuaia.
 In two months I'd sail from there to the Antarctica Marathon.
 I was excited for these challenges, but couldn't stop thinking about Denali.

 Three months after Antarctica I would be flying by ski plane to a remote glacier in Alaska to climb the coldest mountain in the world.
 This was a different beast.
 25 days pulling 50kg sleds, with 24-hour daylight and no comforts beyond what you've dragged up yourself.
 Temperatures range from +40°C on the glacier, to -40°C on the summit.
-Hypothermia and frostbite are huge risks, and summit success is less than on Everest.
-This was my fifth of the [Seven Summits](sevensummits/) and the most expensive thing I've ever done.
+Hypothermia and frostbite are huge risks, and summit success is worse than on Everest.
+This would be my fifth of the [Seven Summits](sevensummits/) and the most expensive thing I've ever done.
 My story from Denali is coming soon.

 Thank you for reading,
 Brian